Skip to main content

 1. Volunteer

-Volunteers welcome dogs into their homes; they act as program ambassadors; they provide administrative support to many departments, and they support the mission in myriad ways.
+Volunteers welcome dogs into their homes; they act as program ambassadors; they provide administrative support to many departments, and support the mission in myriad ways.
 If you want to give your time, there's no shortage of ways to help.
-Explore the many options, and decide what interests you most, and then get in touch.
+Explore GDB's many volunteer options, decide what interests you most, and then get in touch.

 2. Brush up on guide dog etiquette.

 While you should never treat a person who is blind or visually impaired differently, there are some considerations to remember when you meet a guide dog team.
-Check out our list of tips and reminders about Access and Etiquette.
+Watch our brief, animated explainer video to learn more.

 3. Follow GDB on our social media channels.